JongjooKim/FadingActionBar/README.md

 }
 </code></pre>

-Now, you can simpley keep the position of the listview regardless of addition/removal of list items.
+Now, you can simply keep the position of the listview regardless of addition/removal of list items.

 by Jongjoo Kim